Gigglefeet/MyLib/README.md

-# MyLib is a book saving app that is for avid book readers that want to keep a solid count for all the books they read, and for the books they will be reading in the future.
+# StarBooks is a StarWars themed book saving app that is for avid book readers that want to keep a solid count for all the books they read, and for the books they will be reading in the future.